stenius/thelounge.github.io/_docs/server/configuration.md

 ## public

 This setting can be either `true` or `false`.
 Public servers require no authentication.
 This is the default mode.
-Set to `false` to enable user login.
+Set to `false` to enable user login and persistant IRC connections which can be resumed from multiple web sessions.

 ## host